gorenstein/script4db/README.md

 - Copy tables between two different databases *(fields types mapping matrix see [mapping.md](https://github.com/gorenstein/script4db/blob/master/mapping.md))*

-- Support ODBC as preconfigured by name or as connection string *(tested on Access & MySQL connection)*
+- Support ODBC as preconfigured by name or as connection string *(tested on Access 2016 & MySQL 5.7 connection & MS SQL Server 2014)*

 - For each command you can define behavior on error: stop script or skip/continue